 Garage Floor Containment Mats

-If you live in a snowy or rainy area, you might enjoy a garage floor containment mat.
-You can put a containment mat on the original floor, or on top of a new tile floor.
 A containment mat is like a kiddie pool for the snow and rain falling off of your car.
-They have raised sides to hold in the liquid and slush.
+It has raised sides to hold in the liquid and slush.

-When you drive into the garage, your front and back tires will drive over the front lip.
+When you drive onto the containment mat, the car’s tires drive right over the mat’s front lip.
 The mat lip is similar to a pool noodle, and it acts like a miniature speed bump.
 The lip pops back up when once the tire rolls off.

-They don’t cover the entire garage floor and they’re not there for looks.
-They hold onto the snow and rain on your car so that it doesn’t fall onto the cement floor.
-The mat protects the floor from the moisture.
-So you will need to push broom or wet-vac the puddles off the mats.
+They hold onto the snow and rain on your car so that they doesn’t fall onto the concrete floor.
+The containment mat protects the floor from the moisture and salt which are deadly to concrete.

 You do not need any tools to lay out a containment mat.

-Put the containment mat on the floor where you park the car, inside the garage.
+Put the containment mat on the floor where you park the car in the garage.

-Containment mats are car mats.
+Containment mats are designed for cars.
 They will hold at least a snow-covered SUV worth of weight.

 Clean the floor before laying out the containment mat if you don’t want the mat bottom to get dirty.
 You can get away with not cleaning the floor first, if it’s not too dirty.

 Containment mats have no cushioning or springs.
 They don’t have anti-fatigue properties.